 Dunluce Castle is located just 3.5 miles from Portrush and you can also reach the castle via a leisurely stroll from Portrush along the coast which is 5 miles long.
 You can download the free Dunluce Castle app for an audio tour with computer-generated images of how the castle once looked to use as you explore the ruins.
 For the best views of the cliff-top castle, stop at the Magheracross car park, 750 metres west of Dunluce.

-Book a tour from Belfast to visit the Game of Thrones filming locations which includes a stop at Dunluce Castle.
-See this tour and get latest prices and availability here.
+Book a tour from Belfast to visit the Game of Thrones filming locations which include a stop at Dunluce Castle.
+See this tour and get the latest prices and availability here.

 Belfast City and the Titanic Quarter